GatherSpot/prd/template/10-timeline.md

 The MVP development is planned to be executed over a 14-week time period.
 We will also define milestones so that we make sure we are on time and to evaluate our progress better.

-We will need to 1 front end dev, 1 UI designers, 1 backend developer and 1 software tester We decided to start with working with EPFL.
+We will need to have 1 front end dev, 1 UI designer, 1 backend developer and 1 software tester.
+We decided to start with working with EPFL.

 **Milestone 1:** Documentation and Design completion

-- Reading documentation about EPFL APIs, in particular related to authentication (backend developper)
+- Reading documentation about EPFL APIs, in particular related to authentication (backend developer).
-- Tequila registration and integration (backend developer)
+- Tequila registration and integration (backend developer).
-- Tests to check EPFL API status (software tester)
+- Tests to check EPFL API status (software tester).
-- Create proper UI for private chats, including the creation of the channel by a user with another one they follow and the inner messages (UI designer + front-end developer)
+- Create proper UI for private chats, including the creation of the channel by a user with another one they follow and the inner messages (UI designer + front-end developer).

 | Sprint/Week Number | Objective        | Outcomes                            |
 | :----------------- | :--------------- | :---------------------------------- |